-A NOAA supported team has published two studies outlining the performance of soil moisture sensors, instruments used to detect moisture levels in soil, that they are using to understand how flooding is damaging roads, and what can be done about it.
-The team is monitoring the moisture within the soil south of Alabama’s highway 180 on the Fort Morgan Peninsula and Bienville Boulevard on Dauphin Island.
+The team is monitoring moisture in the soil south of Alabama’s highway 180 on the Fort Morgan Peninsula and Bienville Boulevard on Dauphin Island.
 To accomplish this, the team tested and installed soil sensors below the pavement to continuously collect moisture data.
 Soil moisture often fluctuates both seasonally and under extreme weather events, when roads are flooded from surface or groundwater and across a range of salinity and temperature conditions.
-The team has now published papers that reviews sensor performance under varying temperature and salinity conditions and summarizes the difficulties associated with the most commonly used commercially available soil moisture sensors.
+The team has now published papers that review sensor performance under varying temperature and salinity conditions and summarize the difficulties associated with the most commonly used commercially available soil moisture sensors.

 The ability to accurately gather soil moisture data for soil below pavement is particularly important in understanding how moisture affects pavement performance.
 Long-term monitoring of the moisture of soils can allow for better pavement design and maintenance practices, which would save communities money that they would otherwise have to spend on damaged road repairs.
 While multiple technologies have been used to monitor soil moisture, the performance of those sensors often varied in situations where salinity varies, like at the coast.
 The team’s last study, captured in this review paper, summarizes the difficulties associated with commonly used, commercially available soil moisture sensors.